-Real-Time Pitches generalize work-in-progress, wild-and-crazy-ideas, call-for-actions, and journal-to-conference talks into an opportunity to address the real-time community with your interesting work or any other interesting thoughts that you would like to share.
+Real-Time Pitches include work-in-progress, wild-and-crazy-ideas, call-for-actions, demos and journal-to-conference talks.
+It is an opportunity to address the real-time community with your interesting work or any other interesting thoughts that you would like to share.

 Pitches are 5 minute talks each and must be related to real-time systems as well as the general scope of ECRTS (see ECRTS call for papers).
 Aside from that, fell free to talk about anything you think might interest the real-time community at ECRTS.
 Real-Time Pitches especially encourage ideas that break new ground, depart from established subfields, or challenge the status quo.
 If a pitch is accepted for presentation, one of the authors is expected to give a 5 minute live talk at the conference, and to present a poster and/or demo at the conference reception for further discussions.